0.05

 Installation

-This gem downloads and compiles librdkafka when it is installed.
-If you have any problems installing the gem please open an issue.
+When installed, this gem downloads and compiles librdkafka.
+If you have any problems installing the gem, please open an issue.

 Usage

-See the documentation for full details on how to use this gem.
-Two quick examples:
+Please see the documentation for full details on how to use this gem.
+Below are two quick examples.

 Subscribe to a topic and get messages.
 Kafka will automatically spread the available partitions over consumers with the same group id.